With this easy, step-by-step tutorial and video, you’ll learn how to install cabinet handles straight in the fastest way possible.

 Where Do Pulls Go On Drawers?

-For drawers, knobs and handles go dead center.
-It’s easiest to draw a midline on the unpainted drawer and set your jig to that line.
+Use measuring tape to measure the width of the drawer.
+For drawer knobs and handles, go dead center from the edge of the drawer.
+It’s a good idea to draw a center mark midline on the unpainted drawer and set your jig to that line.

 Where Do You Put Cup Pulls on Drawers?